-Adult Group is running for Fall 2018 from October 04th through January 24th.
+Adult Group is running for Fall/Winter 2018.
 Please see the calendar for full scheduling details.

 To schedule an intake, call (843) 792-9162 and request a Project Rex Assessment.
 Participants must meet with James Truelove, M.S.W., before participating in the group.

 Once the intake is complete, call (843) 792-9162 to confirm attendance in the group series.
 Please plan to arrive 15 minutes early for sign-in and registration.

 Medicaid covers the program 100% and most private insurance is accepted.
 There is a discount for self-pay.

 Interested patients and family must commit to being able to attend each group session.
 We can no longer allow patients and family members to join the group after the first week.
 We ask if you know you cannot commit to the full 8 week series to instead consider attending a future round of the program.
 Thanks for your continued support and cooperation as we work with all insurances to ensure that our programs remains available to all participants.

 Questions about signing up?
 Check out our Frequently-Asked Questions page.

 Classes are offered based upon need.
 Ideally, we welcome 8-10 socially motivated adult participants and their individual social coaches to attend each session of the four-month series.
 This maximizes group discussions, exercises, and assignment reviews.